boltops-tools/ufo/docs/_reference/ufo-init.md

 ## Important options

 The `app` is that application name that you want to show up on the ECS dashboard.
 It is encouraged to have the app name be a single word.
+If the option is not provided, the app name is inferred and is the parent folder name.

 The `image` is the base portion of image name that will be pushed to the docker registry, ie: DockerHub or AWS ECR.
 The image should **not** include the tag since the tag is generated upon a `ufo ship`.
 For example: